 Nitrogen Dioxide (NO2) NAAQS

 On June 26, 2009, the USEPA proposed revised NO2 standards.
 On January 22, 2010, the USEPA established a new 1-hour NO2 standard at 100 parts per billion (ppb) and retained the current annual average NO2 standard of 53 ppb.
-To determine compliance with the new standard, the USEPA is establishing new ambient air monitoring and reporting requirements for NO2 by requiring NO2 monitors to be sited near roads in certain urban areas.
+To determine compliance with the new standard, the USEPA established new ambient air monitoring and reporting requirements for NO2 by requiring NO2 monitors to be sited near roads in certain urban areas.

 On February 11, 2011, New Jersey submitted its recommendations for NO2 designations to the USEPA (http://www.state.nj.us/dep/baqp/NO2.pdf).
-On February 12, 2012, New Jersey was designated by the USEPA as unclassifiable/attainment.
-For more information on NO2 area designations, visit the USEPA's website.
+On February 12, 2012, New Jersey was designated by the USEPA as unclassifiable/attainment for the 1-hour NO2 standard.

 Lead (Pb) NAAQS

 On October 15, 2008, the USEPA revised the lead NAAQS and established it as a rolling 3-month average (maximum) not to exceed 0.15 µg/m3 over a 3-year period.
 On October 15, 2009, New Jersey submitted its recommendations for lead designations to the USEPA.